bisshoy/3700/README.md

 # 3700
-Project2 is similarly the first version of Project2
+Project2 is the first version of Project2

 Qroject2 is a properly-split version with header comments and whatnot.
 The header file has been updated to reflect this.